mxagar/mlflow_guide/README.md

 # Since the only entry point is main, we don't need to specify it (because main is the default)
 # We could try further options, e.g., --experiment-name
 mlflow run -P alpha=0.3 -P l1_ratio=0.3 .
+# The environment will be installed
+# The script from the main entrypoint will be run
+# Advantage wrt. simply running the script: we can run remote scripts
 ```

 The main difference is that now we create a specific environment only for running the project/package/module.
 Additionally, we could run remote modules.